barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 We can use this model to predict the level of stop and frisk in any given neighborhood based on the previous year's crime data and then validate the model's performance against the actual stop and frisk numbers.
 This is accomplished using the residual—how many stop and frisk incidents the model predicted minus how many actually occurred.
 The chart above plots the model residuals by the neighborhood proportion of black residents.

+<a name="footnote-sf-crime-ref"></a>
 When viewed through a racial context, this approach to modeling stop and frisk appears to have its limits; it generally overpredicts the number of stop and frisk incidents in whiter neighborhoods and underpredicts the number of incidents in neighborhoods with higher concentrations of black residents.
 If police were solely to use crime as a decision-making data point then we would expect to see equal distribution of residuals across all neighborhoods.
 This indicates that there is something else driving the relationship between stop and frisk and reported crime (and it might have something to do with race).
-Bearing this in mind, we can update the model to consider the proportion of black residents in each neighborhood.
+Bearing this in mind<sup>[4](#footnote-sf-crime)</sup>, we can update the model to consider the proportion of black residents in each neighborhood.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/crime_frisk_yearly_race.png)

+The plot above shows the same linear relationship between a given year's reported crime numbers and the subsequent year's stop and frisk numbers, now controlling for the neighborhood's racial composition.
+Each line estimates the number of stop and frisk incidents in the following year for a neighborhood with a proportion of black residents in the given range.
+Outputs from the crime and race linear model are shown below alongside the crime-only model outputs.

 <a name="footnote-crime-race-ref"></a>
-The plot above shows the same linear relationship between a given year's reported crime numbers and the subsequent year's stop and frisk numbers, now controlling for the neighborhood's racial composition<sup>[4](#footnote-crime-race)</sup>.
-Each line shows the model's estimation of the number of stop and frisk incidents in the following year for a neighborhood with a proportion of black residents in the given range.
-Outputs from the crime and race linear model are shown below alongside the crime-only model outputs.

-<a name="footnote-sf-crime-ref"></a>@@@
-The regression shows a fairly similar overall relationship between reported crime and stop and frisk, but it also indicates there is a statistically significant difference between the amount of stop and frisk in neighborhoods with a majority of black residents.
-As the model and the plot both show, neighborhoods with a majority of black residents have greater stop and frisk rates than neighborhoods with the lowest proportion of black residents and a comparable level of crime<sup>[5](#footnote-sf-crime)</sup>.
+The regression<sup>[5](#footnote-crime-race)</sup> shows a fairly similar overall relationship between reported crime and stop and frisk, but it also indicates there is a statistically significant difference between the amount of stop and frisk in neighborhoods with a majority of black residents.
+As the model and the plot both show, neighborhoods with a majority of black residents have greater stop and frisk rates than neighborhoods with the lowest proportion of black residents and a comparable level of crime.
 Specifically, neighborhoods comprised of over 95% black residents had an average of 47 more stop and frisk incidents per year compared to neighborhoods comprised of fewer then 25% black residents.
 This comparison is statistically significant at 99% confidence interval.

-<details><summary><b>How the regression model output estimates 47 incidents</b></summary>
+<details><summary><b>How the regression model output estimates a difference of 47 stop and frisk incidents</b></summary>
 <p>
 $Total Stop and Frisk = (Prev.
 Year Crime * 0.108) + N$